Timeshare? No thanks! August is not Timeshare nor a property club

 Hassle free ownership: You never need to worry about the buying process or maintenance of your homes.
 August handles everything while giving you full transparency.
 The homes are regularly renovated in order to keep them in great condition and maintain the value of your ownership.

-Dramatically lower management costs: Compared to just owning just one of these properties on your own with zero markup on items such as property management and repairs.
+Dramatically lower management costs: Compared to just owning just one of these properties on your own with zero markups on items such as property management and repairs.

 Timeshare and fractional ownerships